How to Start Your Own LLC in Vermont - Complete Guide

 Open a Business Bank Account

-Keep personal and business finances separate to protect liability and simplify accounting.
-A bank will require your EIN and Articles of Organization.
+Separate personal and business funds to secure the liability and ease the accounting.
+You will need the EIN and Articles of Organization of a bank.

 Business Credit Card